Filesystem Hierarchy Standard: Directory structure

-In the FHS, all files and directories appear under the root directory /, even if they are stored on different physical or virtual devices.
+In the FHS directory structure, all files and directories appear under the root directory /, even if they are stored on different physical or virtual devices.
 Some of these directories only exist in a particular system if certain subsystems, such as the X Window System, are installed.

 Most of these directories exist in all Unix-like operating systems and are generally used in much the same way; however, the descriptions here are those used specifically for the FHS and are not considered authoritative for platforms other than Linux.